 What is required to progress the state-of-the-art for achieving better, more actionable flood risk maps or indices at the global level with local impact assessment

-What are the current three biggest challenges that need addressing?
+What are the current three biggest challenges in mapping flood risk, exposure and vulnerability that need addressing?

 What needs to be done to overcome these challenges and allow a more coordinated global effort (action plan for next ROSES, etc)?